hchittela/nets213-project/README.md

 This file is smaller - it essentially sets a few essential features and connects us to our database.

 **templates folder**:
 This folder contains all of our HTML code.
 We utilized python's templating: our main templates are nav_layout.html and bg_layout.html. bg_layout is the main page - it contains the template with the navigation bar of "Upload", "Responses", and "Log out" at the top. nav_layout is the template for the login and signup pages.
-As you can see, we used bootstrap as our main source of styling for this project. index.html is the first page you hit when you go to the URL above, and is the login page.
+As you can see, we used bootstrap as our main source of styling for this project. index.hmtl is the first page you hit when you go to the URL above, and is the login page.
 The rest of the pages extend their respective template and are named according to their function.

 **static folder**: This folder contains all of our CSS and images.
-As mentioned, we mainly used bootstrap for our styling, but also used a little custom CSS.
+As mentioned, we mainly used bootstrap for our styling, but also used a little but of custom CSS.

 **src folder**: This folder contains all the python code that's used for CrowdFlower. job_create_upload extracts a CSV from our database, uploads it to CrowdFlower, and creates the job automatically based on how many responses the designer wanted. qc1input_to_qc1output takes the output from this initial job (the job in which workers vote and comment on a design), and filters out all of the people who answered the GOLD question incorrectly.
 The GOLD question is an obvious answer that we have put in to act as a quality control measure. qc1input_to_qc2input takes the output from the initial job and turns it into input for the second CrowdFlower task, which we have designed as a secondary quality control measure.
 This task takes all of the comments for a design and aggregates them into a new task, in which workers rate each comment on its usefulness relative to the design on a scale of 1-5.
 We then provide the top rated comments to the designer.
 Finally, aggregation takes the output from both tasks and puts them into a readable CSV file.
 We then provide this data back to the designer (under the "Responses" page in the navigation bar).